Allyia/Capacitive-Moisture-Sensing-System/README.md

 # **Capacitive Soil Moisture Sensing and Automated Watering System**

 Welcome to the GitHub repository for my **capacitive soil moisture sensing** and **automated irrigation system**.
 This project introduces an efficient method for monitoring soil moisture levels using a **capacitive sensing PCB** and automating irrigation using a **relay-controlled water pump**.
 The system is designed to optimize water usage in **gardening, agriculture, and precision farming**, ensuring plants receive adequate water while preventing overwatering.
+The system utilizes a Master-Slave communication approach between two Arduino devices, enabling seamless data collection and control.

 By integrating **capacitance-based moisture detection** with an Arduino-based control system, this project demonstrates a **low-power, non-invasive**, and **cost-effective** approach to soil monitoring.
 The **LCD display** provides real-time feedback, while the system autonomously regulates watering cycles based on predefined soil moisture thresholds.